INFORMSJoC/INFORMSJoC.github.io/README.md

 # Description

 The goal of this repository is to demonstrate the efficiency of our algorithm for Minimum-Weight $(1,m)$--Connected Dominating Set.

+To demonstrate the effectiveness and efficiency of our algorithm, we conducted three sets of comparative experiments: one against optimal solutions, another against Guha's $(1.35+\varepsilon)\ln n$-approximation algorithm proposed in 1999, and a third against Zhou's $(H(\delta_{\max}+m)+2H(\delta_{\max}-1))$-approximation algorithm proposed in 2018.

+The experiments were conducted on a server running a 64-bit Windows 10 operating system, equipped with a Gen Intel(R) Core i5 1360k CPU running at 3.5 GHz and 64 GB of memory.
+Connected graphs were generated randomly using an incremental approach:
+Starting with an empty graph, nodes and edges were gradually added such that each newly added node was randomly linked to a previously added node, ensuring connectivity.
+Additional edges were then randomly added.
+Weights on the nodes were generated randomly.

+To ensure statistical validity, each experiment involved generating at least 100 random graphs, with average results reported.

 The algorithm is implemented by three python scripts, ../src/algorithm_GK.py, ../src/algorithm_two_step.py and ../src/algorithm_OPT.py.